Figurative language will make your students better writers. But, teaching it, especially to littles, can be a task.

 Free Figurative Language eBook

-Every Wednesday (or most anyway), I throw out a Collaboration Wednesday question and thanks to the fans at The OC Blog’s Facebook fan page, I was able to put together an 11-page freebie eBook all about ideas for teaching figurative language!
+Sometimes, I throw out a Collaboration Wednesday question on Facebook and thanks to the fans at The OC Blog’s Facebook fan page, I was able to put together an 11-page freebie eBook all about ideas for teaching figurative language!

 Very cool and thanks to all those who contributed in the newest eBook!